 The inside of the bus looks much the same as the regular low floor buses.
 There are two positions for wheelchairs/scooters at the front seating area.
-The front of the bus lowers and has a flip-out ramp for wheelchair access.
-There are also two rear exit doors.
+The front of the bus lowers and has a flip-out ramp for easier access.

 Articulated Bus Specifications (D60LF)